sideb0ard/Codetraxx/README.md

 commuicate and synchronize over RabbitMQ, a message queueing system.
 The programs all utilize [sox](http://sox.sourceforge.net/) and/or [baudio](https://github.com/substack/baudio) (which also uses sox).
+The basic premise is that each program subscribes to the message queue and upon receiving a message you specify, it then takes an action such as playing a sample or starting an algorithm.

 First you need a running RabbitMQ instance
 ```